baibhavbista/project-dashfire/README.md

 # Project DashFire

 A Celeste-inspired 2D platformer game built with Phaser 3, React, and TypeScript.
-Features precise movement mechanics, air dashing, and a sprawling arena to explore.
+Features precise movement mechanics, powerful dashing, and a sprawling arena to explore.

 ## 🎮 Game Features